Veluaravind/API-documentation/Bailey the dog API.md

       a.
 Register your app via XYZ’s Developer Portal.

       b.
-Obtain an OAuth2 access token using client credentials.
+Obtain an OAuth2 access token using client credentials or authorization code flow.

       c.
 Include the token in the Authorization header for every request.